gioxx/Nebula.KB/docs/Nebula/Tools/usage/update-modules.md

 - System-scope updates require an elevated session; non-admin runs skip them with a warning.
 - `CleanupOld` removes superseded versions using the same provider.
 - All actions honor `-WhatIf` / `-Confirm` through `ShouldProcess`.

+## Questions and answers

+### Do I need admin rights to update modules?

+Only for system scope. `Update-Modules -Scope User` and `Find-ModulesUpdates` work without elevation; system-scope updates are skipped when not admin.

+### How do I clean old versions after an update?

+Run `Update-Modules -CleanupOld` or `Remove-OldModuleVersions -Name '<Module>' -Keep 1` for a specific module (add `-WhatIf` for a preview).